aws-samples/toolkit-for-aws-transfer-family/solutions/custom-idp/README.md

     }
 }
 ```
+## Modifying/updating solution parameters
+If you need to change the parameters that were used to deploy the solution initially, in most cases you can use modify the installer stack and re-run the deployment pipeline.

+1. Go to [*Stacks*](https://console.aws.amazon.com/cloudformation/home#/stacks) in the CloudFormation console and select the solution installer stack.
+Click the **Update** button.
+2. On the **Update stack** screen, select **Use current template**, then click **Next**.
+On the **Specify stack details** page, change any parameters needed, then click the **Next** button.
+3. On the **Configure stack options** page, click **Next**.
+4. At the **Review stack** page, review all parameters and settings, click the checkbox next to *I acknowledge that AWS CloudFormation might create IAM resources with custom names*, then click **Submit**.
+5. Wait for the Cloudformation stack to finish updating, then go to the [*CodePipeline console*](https://console.aws.amazon.com/codesuite/codepipeline/pipelines) and click the **AWSTransferCustomIdP** pipeline to open it.
+Click **Release change**,  then click **Release** in the dialog that appears.
+6. Wait for the pipeline to complete successfully.
+Once completed, the solution is reconfigured with the updated parameters.

+## Uninstall the solution
+If you need to uninstall the solution for any reason, you can do so by deleting the both the custom IdP and installer stacks using the steps below.
+1. Go to [*Stacks*](https://console.aws.amazon.com/cloudformation/home#/stacks) in the CloudFormation console and select the **[STACK NAME]-awstransfer-custom-idp** stack.
+Click **Delete**, then click **Delete** again in the dialog that appears.
+Wait for the deletion to complete.
+2. From the [*Stacks*](https://console.aws.amazon.com/cloudformation/home#/stacks) page in the CloudFormation console, select the solution installer stack.
+Click **Delete**, then click **Delete** again in the dialog that appears.
+Wait for the deletion to complete.
+### Cleanup remaining artifacts
+The following resources are not removed during stack deletion and should be manually removed if no longer required.
+* The DynamoDB tables used for users and identity providers
+* The S3 bucket used for CodePipeline, CodeBuild, and SAM artifacts
+* Cloudwatch Log groups for CodeBuild and Lambda
+* Lambda layer versions used by the custom IdP Lambda

 ## Logging and troubleshooting
 The solution includes detailed logging to help with troubleshooting.
 Below are details on how to configure log levels and use logs for troubleshooting.